isomerpages/imda-pixel-old/pages/facilities.md

 * Labs such as the Augmented Reality and Virtual Reality Lab, 5G Test Bed, Usability Testing Lab for UI/UX, and media production facilities such as the Green Room for visual effects

-Check out our detailed Facilities Factsheet [here](/files/PIXEL Facilities Factsheet - 20190425.pdf) and fill up the request form for facilities and equipment [here](https://go.gov.sg/preqform).
+Check out our detailed Facilities Factsheet [here](https://go.gov.sg/pixel-facitility-factsheet)  and fill up the request form for facilities and equipment [here](https://go.gov.sg/preqform).

+(/files/PIXEL Facilities Factsheet - 20190425.pdf)

 ### FACILITIES AND EQUIPMENT